| GENERAL INFO (Jump to

 livestock, not even a horse or donkey!

 Karma is a bitch, and every time I do something good (not hitting the poor bird, but picking it up from the road), I get punished right away.
 The other day, I gave an Italian €5 for gas, as his credit car didn't work.
 When I got back to my car, the strap on my flip-flops broke.
 Before that, I lost my glasses, giving two Polish hitchhikers a lift.
-The time before, I got a flat tire, before that, I got a hole in the engine from a rock, having three Israelis and their huge backpacks in the car.
+The time before, I got a flat tire, while giving a lift, before that, I got a hole in the engine from a rock, having three Israelis and their huge backpacks in the car.
 Before that, I cracked my pans real much, taking out a hitchhikers backpack from my car, and I can go on.
 I have never noticed any favours!
 It gota end now!

 I reach a series of tunnels, and when I get out on the other side, the landscape have changed drastically.
 From the mellow green grass meadows, it is now almost barren limestone hills, only with a few tough bushes.
-The continues towards the Mediterranean seaside - and so do I.
+That continues towards the Mediterranean seaside - and so do I.

 At the sea, Zadar is found.
 The baroque town have an impressing marina and a old town, worth a walk around.
 Here are churches from many centuries, huge squares, parks and great houses.
 I do a huge loop around the entire old town, and end up at the water organs.
 A bit disappointing due to the calmness of the sea.